pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 Then run `yarn start` will bring out the server that we could preview the CMS app content.

-Now that we have preprocess the file structure.
+Now that we have preprocessed the file structure.
 Let's deploy the CMS onto the AWS!

 ## Implement Infrastructure

-First of all, we should create a `infrastructure` folder to store the Pulumi Program.
-Then as usual, we will generate a new Pulumi project by running command `pulumi new typescript` to generate a typescript template.
+First of all, we should create an `infrastructure` folder to store the Pulumi Program.
+Then, as usual, we will generate a new Pulumi project by running command `pulumi new typescript` to generate a typescript template.

-Because the CMS app itself is a React web app, we can use exactly same code as [Pulumi's deploying static website example](https://github.com/pulumi/examples/tree/master/aws-ts-static-website).
-The static website example with other cloud and other languages are also available insided the [Pulumi's example repositories](https://github.com/pulumi/examples)
+Because the CMS app itself is a React web app, we can use the same code as [Pulumi's deploying static website example](https://github.com/pulumi/examples/tree/master/aws-ts-static-website).
+The static website example with other cloud and other languages are also available inside the [Pulumi's example repositories](https://github.com/pulumi/examples)

 ### Step 1: Build the CMS App

 Before introducing the Pulumi code, we need to build the website by `yarn build`.
 This will create a `build` folder under the root directory, which is the React compiled version of the website contents that we should upload to S3 bucket.
-In this way, S3 would contain a working version of our CMS app and reduce the number of unnecessary file to upload.
+In this way, S3 would contain a working version of our CMS app and reduce the number of the unnecessary file to upload.

 ### Step 2: Fetch Configuration